schlae/snark-barker/sbdiag/README.md

 **Play Percussion Loop** is meant for checking digital writes to the YM3812 registers.
 There are no read operations during this test.

+### CMS Chip Tests

+The CMS chips (optional) provide Game Blaster compatibility.
+If you have installed them, this part of SBDIAG can help you test it.
+Since the chips are write-only, SBDIAG has no way to confirm any tests; you will have to check pins using a logic probe or oscilloscope, or listen for the audio output.

+**Write Loop** tests simply write to a CMS register over and over again.
+You will not hear any sound but you can probe for activity on the following pins:

+* CS# (pin 2)
+* WR# (pin 1)
+* A0 (pin 3)
+* DTACK# (pin 7)

+**Sine Wave** tests generate a 1KHz sine wave through the left channel, right channel, or both channels at once.
+These tests write to the registers only twice, once before the test and once afterwards to shut off the sound, so this test is not very useful for use with a logic probe.

 ### SB-MIDI Tests
 The Snark Barker, just like older Sound Blaster cards, has a very basic SB-MIDI mode (not MPU-401 compatible).
 Not a whole lot of software uses it and the